On the Trans-Planckian Censorship Conjecture and the Generalized Non-Minimal Coupling: Jordan Frame and Model Dependence

-\section{Removing the TCC bound with Generalized Non-Minimal Coupling}
+\subsection{Removing the TCC bound with Generalized Non-Minimal Coupling}

-Here for the TCC (\ref{NMTCC}), we claim that; it is also logical to consider the effective Planck mass $\mathcal{M}_{\mathrm{pl}}(\phi_i)$ with its initial field value as a constant since the original conjecture for minimal coupling case compares the initial values with the final values.
-(See also \cite{Shi:2020ymp} for a similar argument about considering the initial value of the effective Planck mass, together with an asymptotically safe period scenario at the early universe.)
-According to this, one gets the conjecture as
+Here for the Jordan frame TCC (\ref{NMTCC}), we claim that; it is also logical to consider the effective Planck mass $\mathcal{M}_{\mathrm{pl}}(\phi_i)$ with its initial field value as a constant.
+That should not be understood as a modification of the Jordan frame TCC, but only an approximate implementation of a model which will be exhibited in the continuation of this subsection.\footnote{See also \cite{Shi:2020ymp} for a similar argument about considering the initial value of the effective Planck mass, together with an asymptotically safe period scenario at the early universe.} According to this, one gets the Jordan frame TCC conjecture as

 and following this, the bound on Jordan frame potential reads:

 One can easily see that the upper bound on the Jordan frame potential eases at a strong coupling limit as $ |\xi f(\phi_i)| \gg M_{\mathrm{pl}}^2$.
 As we continue, let us investigate the Einstein frame slow-roll parameter, $\epsilon_{E}$ in more detail for this claim.
 It is possible to decompose this term as denoted in \cite{Linde:2011nh}: